Neighbours Hithersay, Brand and Raynes

 Adeline now leads us to “the next house of Mr. Brand, chemist” … at 6 Nottingham Road.

 Son of Richard and Elizabeth (nee Pridgen?) and born about 1811, Henry Brand of Wellingore, just east of Newark in Lincolnshire, left that area about 1850 to appear as a gamekeeper at West Hallam village.
-With him came his wife Lucy Emma (nee Morley, whom he had married on November 16th, 1835) and several children.
+With him came his wife Lucy Emma (nee Morley), whom he had married on November 16th, 1835.
+They were accompanied by several children — Harry Morley (born 1839), Morley (1844), Alfred (1846), Caroline Emma (1848), George William (1852), and Lavinia (1855); daughter Louisa was born and died in 1850.

-By 1870 he was trading as a chemist in Bath Street and by 1871 was in the White Lion Square area where he died in 1876.
+By 1870 Henry was trading as a chemist in Bath Street and by 1871 was in this Nottingham Road area where he died on June 26th, 1876.

-By the time of his marriage in May 1875 to Catherine Beardsley, youngest daughter of Bath Street grocer/baker/draper John and Kitty (nee Skevington), he was living at 6 Queen Street, and shortly after this the couple moved to the Spring Cottage Inn, replacing Griffin Wagstaff.
+By the time of his marriage on May 18th, 1875 to Catherine Beardsley, youngest daughter of Bath Street grocer/baker/draper John and Kitty (nee Skevington), he was living at 6 Queen Street, and shortly after this the couple moved to the Spring Cottage Inn, replacing Griffin Wagstaff as landlord.
 He was then described as a ‘house agent’ and ‘licensed victualler’.

 In January 1887 Harry Morley Brand was appointed to the office of hall-keeper to the Local Board, at a wage of 18s per week.